Rair-Project/RBDL-specs/src/008_primative_types.md

 340282366920938463463374607431768211456 \\).

-## Types representing floating point numbers.
+## Types representing floating-point numbers.

-Floating point representation is based on IEEE 754.
+Floating-point representation is based on IEEE 754.
 All types in this category support the following attributes:

 - `alignment`
 - `discard`